The Most Scenic Drives in Tuscany: Explore The Best Road Trip In Italy

 The Most Beautiful Road Trip In Tuscany

+This drive is probably the best road trip Italy.
 It has been a bucket list item for me to drive by the rolling hills and scenic roads in Tuscany.
 I finally had a chance to experience driving through Tuscany on my last trip to Italy with my mom!
 We had a day and a half (36 hours in Tuscany) and I had to make the most of our short time in Tuscany.

 Related Article: What You Need To Know Driving In Italy Rules & Laws

-After researching a few popular drives in Tuscany, I decided to plan our Tuscany road trip/drive to the famous Cypress lined road in the UNESCO World Heritage Val d’Orcia and visit some of its picturesque villages: Pienza & Siena, take a dip in some of Italy’s best thermal baths at Bagni San Filippo and spend some time relaxing in a luxury hotel in the Siena town of Greve in Chianti.
+The famous Cypress lined road in the UNESCO World Heritage Val d’Orcia and visit some of its picturesque villages: Pienza & Siena, take a dip in some of Italy’s best thermal baths at Bagni San Filippo and spend some time relaxing in a luxury hotel in the Siena town of Greve in Chianti.

 We picked up our rental car in Florence and drove towards Siena toward our Tuscan villa hotel to unwind in the Tuscan countryside.
 Here I’ll share my experience and the most beautiful and scenic drives in Tuscany!